Merit-Research/AMON/visualizations/readme.md

     COLLECTION_NAME = databricks

-### 6. Run the Flask application
+### 6. Run the Flask Visualization application

-Issue the following command on your VM to run the Flask application:
+On your VM, run the views.py file in the bokeh-dashboard directory:

-    python bokeh-dashboard/views.py
+    python AMON/visualizations/bokeh-dashboard/views.py